How long does it take to pay off student loans?

 Refinancing is when you take out an entirely new private student loan to replace your current loans.
 You’ll have new loan terms, a new interest rate and often a new lender.

 Because you get new terms when you refinance, refinancing could change the amount of time it takes to pay off your loans.
 You can select shorter terms if you can handle the larger monthly payments, or you can extend your repayment timeline to lower your monthly bill.
 Picking a longer term may also increase the total interest paid over the life of the loan.

 Adjusting your payment schedule

 You’re not beholden to making only one payment a month.
 If you make payments every three weeks or even biweekly, you’ll shorten the amount of time you spend paying your loans.
 For instance, making 26 half-payments over the course of the year amounts to 13 full payments, or one extra payment.
 Doing this over the span of three years cuts out three months from your repayment timeline.

 On the other hand, if you regularly miss payments or don’t make the full payment, you could lengthen your loan term — while also putting you at risk of late fees and negative marks on your credit score.

 Depending on how much you owe, you could need decades to pay off your student loans — but there are some steps you can take to pay them off sooner.

 1. Pay more than the minimum amount

-If you have the means, pay more than what you owe.
-The more money you put toward your principal balance, the less you’ll pay in total interest over the life of the loan and the faster you’ll pay off your loans.
-If you do choose to make more than the minimum payment, let your lender know that you’d like the funds to go toward your principal — otherwise they might be applied toward your next payment instead.
+If you have the means, pay more than what you owe each month.
+The more money you put toward your principal balance, the less you’ll pay in total interest over the life of the loan — and the faster you’ll pay off your loans.
+If you do choose to make more than the minimum payment, let your lender know that the money is an extra payment or change your automatic payment option online.
+Otherwise, that money might be applied toward your next payment instead.